 During a Who Needs Oil Road Trip we explored new service ideas for the coolest new social hub – this disused electricity power station in Reykjavik.
 From left to right (below) are our hosts: Dori Gislason, Andri Snaer Magnason, Soley Stefansdottir.

 St Etienne, France

-In City Eco Lab (below) 80,000 visitors came to interact with more than 50 projects from the region.
-They met urban farmers, watershed restorers, and bicycle couriers – and ate at Cantine 50km.
+We organised City Eco Lab (below) as centrepiece for the main French design biennial.
+80,000 visitors came to interact with more than 50 projects from the region; they met urban farmers, watershed restorers, and bicycle couriers – and ate at Cantine 50km.

 New Delhi, India

 In Doors of Perception 9 on food systems and design, we took specialists from 20 global cities to the

 markets,communal kitchens, street food (below) and farms of Delhi.

 This (below) was our convention centre at Doors 9 on food systems.
 Every evening, with Indian experts, we discussed the lessons learned on these expeditions.